awsdocs/amazon-connect-admin-guide/doc_source/supported-ssml-tags.md

 # SSML tags supported by Amazon Connect<a name="supported-ssml-tags"></a>

 Amazon Connect supports the following SSML tags\.
-To learn more about the SSML tags, see [Supported SSML Tags](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html) in the Amazon Polly Developer Guide\.

 **Tip**
 If you use an unsupported tag in your input text, it's automatically ignored when it's processed\.